relotnek/medcellar/readme.md

-# Med Cellar Sample Application with Backbone.js, Twitter Bootstrap, Node.js, Express, and MongoDB #
+# Med Cellar Sample Application with Backbone.js, Twitter Bootstrap, Node.js, Express, and MongoDB based on NodeCellar#

 "Med Cellar" is a sample CRUD application built with with Backbone.js, Twitter Bootstrap, Node.js, Express, and MongoDB.

+It contains a deliberately vulnerable branch as well as a "fixed branch"

 The application allows you to browse through a list of meds, as well as add, update, and delete meds.

-This application is further documented [here](http://coenraets.org/blog).

-The application is also hosted online.
-You can test it [here](http://nodecellar.coenraets.org).

 ## To run the application on your own Heroku account:##